 Government of the Netherlands

-The Fund is managed by FMO.
+The Fund is managed by The Dutch Entrepreneurial Development Bank (FMO).
 FMO's Energy and Private Equity Departments can propose projects to the Fund Manager to finance from the Fund.
 To access the Fund therefore, it is most efficient to contact the Energy and Private Equity teams of FMO to present the investment opportunity.

 The fund can either directly invest in or lend to a project or motivate a wider range of investor interest.
 The funding possibilities include: